Turner2/aws-infrastructure-automation/README.md

 ### Common Issues

+**"InvalidParameterCombination: Network interfaces and an instance-level security groups may not be specified"**

+- This has been fixed in the latest version
+- The code now properly specifies security groups only in NetworkInterfaces
+- Pull the latest code if you encounter this

+**"No subnets found for the default VPC"**

+- The code automatically detects and uses available subnets
+- If your VPC has no subnets, create them in AWS Console:
+  - Go to VPC Dashboard → Subnets → Create Subnet
+  - Or the code will automatically find existing subnets in your VPC

 **"No default VPC found"**

-- Create a default VPC in your AWS console or specify a VPC ID in the code
+- Create a default VPC in your AWS console
+- Or specify a VPC ID in the security group configuration

 **"Insufficient permissions"**

-- Ensure your IAM user/role has EC2 and ELB permissions
+- Ensure your IAM user/role has these permissions:
+  - `ec2:*` (EC2 full access)
+  - `elasticloadbalancing:*` (ELB full access)
+- Or attach the `AmazonEC2FullAccess` and `ElasticLoadBalancingFullAccess` policies

 **Website not loading**